annimukherjee/RAISE/README.md

 ## Baseline Models

-We provide the training as well as evaluation of four baseline models for performing realness prediction on the RAISE dataset as follows:
+We provide the training as well as evaluation of the following baseline models for performing realness prediction on the RAISE dataset as follows:

 | Model                                           | Training Notebook                                                                     | Testing Notebook                                                                  |